noqcks/pull-request-size/README.md

 | <a id="size/XL" href="#size/XL">`size/XL`</a> | Denotes a PR that changes 500-999 lines. |
 | <a id="size/XXL" href="#size/XXL">`size/XXL`</a> | Denotes a PR that changes 1000+ lines. |

-Pull Request Size calculates the size of a PR as

 ```
 total additions + total deletions - (all generated¹ file additions/deletions)
 ```

 ¹ A generated file is either one of the standard generated files as defined in [noqcks/generated](https://github.com/noqcks/generated/blob/master/lib/generated.js) or defined with `linguist-generated=true` in a `.gitattributes` file.

 ## Excluding Files